Monotone solutions for mean field games master equations : continuous state space and common noise: Monotone solutions

-We conclude this section on stationary monotone solutions of master equations by giving a result concerning smooth monotone solutions. \begin{Prop} Assume that $U$ is a $\mathcal{C}^1$ monotone solution such that $\dmU$ is Lipschitz continuous and which satisfies for some $c >0$
+We now give a result concerning smooth monotone solutions. \begin{Prop} Assume that $U$ is a $\mathcal{C}^1$ monotone solution such that $\dmU(x,m,y)$ is globally Lipschitz continuous, and its second order derivatives with respect to $y$ are continuous in $x,m$.
+Assume also that there exists $c >0$ such that